The Quilt Coat Quilt-Along is here!

 - Do I have to use fabrics from your Scribbly Gum Quilt Co shop to join?
 Absolutely not!
 But if you do want to, you can get 5% off any quilt coat supplies with QUILTCOAT5.
 Please feel free to contact me if you would like a custom quilt coat kit made, or you can see fabric suggestions in each quilt coat post.

 - Should I prewash my fabrics?
 Yes!
 I don't prewash fabrics usually when making a normal quilt but because we will be wearing this, we don't need any shrinkage- so this step is highly recommended!
+You should also consider pre-washing your batting.
+You can find more details on this here.

 - What sort of tools do I need to make a quilt coat?
 I have used the following to make my quilt coats (I have added alternatives where possible)